-Of all the company disciplines, Internal Communications is among the least defined.
+Of all the company disciplines, internal communication is the most poorly defined.
 We all know exactly what Sales are trying to achieve.
 There’s no question what the role of Accounts is.
 And it’s very clear what happens in the Production department.
 But when it comes to internal communication, the clarity of purpose can be harder to pin down.
 It doesn’t help that there are numerous definitions floating around, each different from the other, each pulling out a different focus and function.

 Is it ‘Internal communication’ or ‘internal communications’?

 Let’s start right at the beginning and get our terminology straight.
 Should it be internal communication (singular) or internal communications (plural)?
 Is there a difference between the two, and if so, what is that difference?
 In this case, there is a simple and clear-cut answer.

 The comprehensive view of how a business communicates with their employees